• Tools

 Key points:

-• Confirm must be explicitly set to true
+• Confirm must be explicitly set to true; the action returns an error without executing if Confirm is false

-• This is destructive and cannot be undone by the tool
+• Deletion is permanent and cannot be undone through this tool

-• SiteId: SharePoint site identifier in Graph full-ID or path format.
+• SiteId (string): SharePoint site identifier in Graph full-ID or path format.
+Example: contoso.sharepoint.com:/sites/marketing.

-• ItemId: Target item ID to delete, usually obtained from Get Many Items.
+• ItemId (string): Target item ID to delete.
+Obtain from Get Many Items.
+Example: 42.

-• Confirm: Must be true to execute permanent deletion.
+• Confirm (boolean): Must be true to execute permanent deletion.
+Anything other than true is rejected.

 Output: